 Just like a manicure after several weeks, bleaching hair requires regular maintenance.
 After a while, its color will become less bright and vibrant, especially if you spend a lot of time in the sun.

 Root touch-ups are recommended every four to six weeks, while highlights are suggested to be touched up every six to eight weeks.
 Use purple shampoo to retain color in between salon visits.

 10. Bleaching Doesn’t Hurt.

 Applying bleach to the scalp or anywhere at your roots will definitely be felt.
-But the good news is it only hurts that badly the first time.
-If you feel a lot of discomforts, alert your stylist.
+But the good news is that it only hurts that badly the first time.
+If you feel a lot of discomfort, alert your stylist.

 By now you know the musts and the misconceptions about bleaching your hair.
 If you must bleach your hair, the consensus is to do it in small amounts.

 After reading through this list, if you feel ready to go through with bleaching your hair, more power to you!
 Now it’s just about finding the color you want to go for!